 Learn more | Get Norton 360 | Get AVG |

 Both AVG and Norton 360 offer a lot of key features.
-The only item you won’t get with Norton 360 is an ad blocker.
-You will get access to plenty of other features, like the secure VPN, firewall, and parental controls.
+With Norton, you get access to plenty of other features, like Norton Secure VPN, Norton Family parental controls, and a firewall, to name a few.
 Of course, some Norton 360 features aren’t supported for macOS, like parental controls, SafeCam, and cloud backup.
 Apple users are accustomed to this with antivirus software, as many products offer fewer options for macOS.
 The included firewall was great to have for advanced online protection.
 It checks for data leaks and intrusions that can harm your device.

 AVG gives users plenty to write home about, but some features are available only with the Ultimate plan.
 You won’t have the TuneUP, Secure VPN, or AntiTrack features if you choose the Internet Security subscription.
 AVG also doesn’t offer parental controls or a password manager with any plan.
 That’s the biggest difference between the two.
 But AVG's free plan includes limited firewall protection, while premium plans offer an enhanced firewall.

-So if you need family protection with controls you can customize, AVG may not be for you.
+If you need family protection with customizable controls, AVG might not be the best fit for you.
 Likewise, if you want password protection without paying more for a separate product, Norton 360 includes a password manager with all plans.

 Norton 360 vs. AVG: test results